If you’re looking for a bargain place to stay on your next trip, check out America’s Best Value Inn.

-Among hotels, it offers the most bang for your buck, according to a recent analysis by Money.
+Among hotels, it offers the most bang for your buck, according to an analysis by Money released earlier this year.

 Freebies that you’ll enjoy when staying at an America’s Best Value Inn generally include: